densify-dev/container-data-collection/single-cluster/examples/standard/README.md

 	Once the collected container data is sent to Densify, the pod exits.

-5. Create the cronjob using the cronjob.yaml
+5. Create the cronjob using `cronjob.yaml`

     `kubectl create -f cronjob.yaml -n <namespace>`